-Beverage companies deal with a portfolio of commodities, such as agri-cultural commodities, energy and packaging materials.
+Beverage companies deal with a portfolio of commodities, such as agri-cultural commodities, energy and packaging materials like aluminium, glass and cartons.
 Managing these risks should be a key activity.
 Learn how KYOS can help to translate your procurement experience into clear and understandable financial risk reports.

-Aluminium price risk is a good example of the risks faced by beverage companies.
+Aluminium price risk is a good example of the risks that beverage companies are facing.
 By linking the aluminium component of cans to the LME, packaging companies pass on price risks to the beverage industry.
 Our beverage clients use the portfolio system to calculate the exact underlying aluminium position.
 This enables procurement and finance teams to manage the company’s expected costs and price risks more effectively.

 With the KYOS system, each user is able to define a category specific portfolio of commodities.
 Spreadsheets are no longer needed, because all category buyers use the same integrated commodity & risk management system.
 The Chief Procurement Officer has an up-to-date helicopter overview across all commodities, packaging materials or ingredients.
-Compliance and consistency is secured for all categories.
+Moreover, the system secures compliance and consistency for all categories.

 Managing commodity risks is crucial for industrial companies to survive in a competitive environment.
 Managing commodity price risk in Excel can easily lead to mistakes or even fraud.
 ERP systems, such as SAP, do not offer a good solution either.
 They look backwards instead of forwards and cannot perform the required risk management calculations.
 In addition, they can be extremely expensive to customize.
 Unlike ERP systems, the KYOS portfolio & risk management system is tailored to managing commodity price risks.
 It builds on years of experience in managing commodity contracts and price volatility.